harmony-one/h/progress/konstantin-potapov.md

+2026-03-13 Fri: This week i fixed bug with RPC requests, tested it with Ulad and deployed the fix to mainnet.
+Also created additional environment with less count of internal validators for devnet.

+---

 2026-03-06 Fri: Good news everyone!
 Ulad and I successfully achieved 60 blocks per minute on localnet and reproduced the same results on devnet.
 This is a significant milestone toward achieving 1-second finality.
 Current deviations are around 1.5%, which is a promising result.
 Next week we plan to test the system’s fault tolerance.

 ---